microsoft/jacdac-stm32x0/README.md

 When building your own firmware, you will need to create your own repository from `jacdac-msr-modules` template.
-You can do it by following this link https://github.com/microsoft/jacdac-msr-modules/generate or using the green "Use this template" button in top-right corner at https://github.com/microsoft/jacdac-msr-modules
+You can do it by following this link https://github.com/microsoft/jacdac-msr-modules/generate or using the green "Use this template" button in top-right corner at https://github.com/microsoft/jacdac-msr-modules If you're just playing around, you can simply clone `jacdac-msr-modules`.

 All the instructions below use your copy of `jacdac-msr-modules` as the root folder.
 You typically will not need to fork `jacdac-stm32x0` nor `jacdac-c`.